-I am an Assistant Professor of English at California State University, Chico (PhD, Indiana University, 2014), and I teach courses in academic writing, composition pedagogy, and rhetorical studies, as well as supervise graduate TAs and/or peer writing mentors.
-Additional teaching interests include women’s rhetorics, professional/public writing, and advocacy rhetorics.
+I am an Assistant Professor of English at California State University, Chico (PhD, Indiana University, 2014), and I teach courses in academic writing, composition pedagogy, environmental rhetoric, and rhetorical studies, as well as supervise graduate TAs and/or peer writing mentors.
+Additional teaching interests include women’s rhetorics and human rights.

-My research centers on political, human rights, and digital advocacy rhetorics.
-My recent dissertation project, Rhetoric in the Time of Torture, argues for a renewed attention to the rhetorical dimensions of torture, in light of the U.S.’s post-9/11 reliance on heavy interrogation techniques.
-It brings together rhetorical theory and interrogational torture, with particular attention to the Torture Memos, Abu Ghraib, and digital human-rights rhetoric.
-I focus on temporality as a third term to complicate traditional understandings of the rhetoric/torture relationship.
+My research centers on political rhetoric, human rights, and digital advocacy.
+My book project, Rhetoric in the Time of Torture, argues for a renewed attention to the rhetorical dimensions of torture, in light of the U.S.’s post-9/11 reliance on heavy interrogation techniques.
+It brings together rhetorical theory, theories of temporality, and interrogational torture, with particular attention to the Torture Memos, Abu Ghraib, and digital human-rights rhetoric.

 Contact info: Laura Sparks I ARTS 272 I California State University, Chico